Let Sleeping Corpses Lie (film): Plot

-Back at the chemist's, George and Edna collect the photos, but the dead man does not appear in any of the pictures; the man, it turns out, is a local vagrant who drowned in the river.
-The sergeant arrives and confiscates the photos and, when the couple leaves, sends one of his officers, PC Craig, to follow them.
-They go to the graveyard and in a room in the chapel find a half-eaten meal.
-Following noises to a crypt, they come across the vagrant's casket empty, along with a murdered man.
-Locked into the crypt by an unseen figure, they again encounter the zombified vagrant, who brings the other bodies to life by touching their eyes with his blood-stained fingers.
-The pair manage to make their escape along a ladder, kicking out a hole to climb into a freshly-dug grave.
-PC Craig arrives and helps Edna out of the pit.
-George follows and the trio are then pursued by the zombies into the church itself.
-They lock themselves in a room but are trapped there, with PC Craig finding his gun is of no use against the zombies.
-He makes a dash for the police radio he has dropped outside but is caught by the zombies who kill and devour him.
+George and Edna collect the photos but Martin's killer does not appear in any of them; the man is actually a vagrant who had recently drowned in the river.
+The Inspector arrives and confiscates the photos.
+He later sends Constable Craig to follow the couple.
+They go to the graveyard and find a half-eaten meal in a room in the chapel.
+Following noises to a crypt, they come across the vagrant's empty coffin along with a murdered man.
+Locked into the crypt by someone, they again encounter the zombified vagrant, who brings the other bodies to life.
+The pair escape up a ladder, kicking out a hole to climb into a freshly dug grave.
+Craig arrives and helps Edna and George out of the pit.
+The zombies pursue the trio into the church.
+They lock themselves in a room but are trapped there, with Craig finding that a gun is useless against the zombies.
+He makes a dash for the police radio he had dropped outside but is caught by the zombies, who devour him.

-The dead break into their room and in desperation George throws a lit oil lamp at them.
+The dead break into their room and George throws a lit oil lamp at them.
 It smashes and the zombies burst into flame.
-The two escape to their car and Edna is sent off to tell the police.
-George heads to the experimental agricultural machine, where the farmer and two government men do not believe George, and reveal that the machine is now working with a newly effective five-mile radius.
-They try to stop him, but he smashes the machine.
+The two escape to their car and Edna is sent to tell the police.
+George heads to the experimental machine, which is now working with a five-mile radius.
+The farmer and two Ministry of Agriculture employees, however, do not believe George and he begins smashing the machine.

-Meanwhile, the sergeant has found Craig and the caretaker's bodies, and thinking Edna and George may be devil worshippers, issues orders "to shoot to kill".
-He is then told that George has deliberately wrecked the machine.
-Edna has arrived at her brother-in-law's farm only to be met by Martin, who is now a zombie, but she manages to run over him as she escapes.
-George finds her, drops her off at a petrol station and drives off with a large can of petrol.
-George is caught in a police trap and Martin's body is taken back to the hospital.
+The Inspector finds Craig's and the caretaker's bodies and, believing that Edna and George may be Satanists and murderers, he issues orders "to shoot to kill."
+Edna arrives at her brother-in-law's farm and is met by the now-zombified Martin.
+Edna runs over him as she escapes.
+George finds Edna, drops her off at a petrol station and leaves with a jerry can of fuel.
+George is eventually caught in a police trap and Martin's body is taken back to the hospital.

-In a field, the machine is repaired and switched on again, which brings to life a number of bodies in the nearby hospital morgue.
-George escapes in a police car and finds Edna has been taken to the hospital.
-At the hospital, the zombies are now killing people, including Katie who as a zombie tries but fails to kill her sister with scissors.
+In the farm field, the Ministry of Agriculture employees repair and re-activate the machine, which brings to life bodies in the hospital morgue.
+George escapes in a police car and learns that Edna is now in the hospital, where the zombies are killing people, including Katie and Edna.